SaimonL/vsc-rspec/README.md

 * `rspec-let-job-peform` : Let declaration that triggers the ActiveJob
 * `rspec-let-module` : Let you test methods in module by calling them directly

+### File Fixture

+* `rspec-fixture` : Declared a file fixture
+* `rspec-fixture:size` : Get the file size of fixture file
+* `rspec-fixture:read` : Read fixture file as string
+* `rspec-fixture:read-json` : Read fixture file as hash object
+* `rspec-fixture:read-json-symbolize_keys` : Read fixture file as hash object with its key symbolized
+* `rspec-fixture:read-json-array-symbolize_keys` : Read fixture file as array of hashes where the keys are symbolized

 ### Matchers

 * `rspec-string` : Test string